School of Hotel, Restaurant and Tourism Management

 In addition to the Graduate School requirements, the admissions criteria for the Master of Family and Consumer Sciences, HRTM concentration include letters of reference, a statement of interest essay, and resume.
 Suggested departmental deadlines for review of admission materials are six weeks prior to the first day of the semester of desired start.
 However, international students must apply by March 1 for Fall semester admissions and October 1 for spring semester admissions.

 A minimum of 30 credits (including 4-6 credits of thesis) is required under the thesis plan.
-A non-thesis plan is available that requires a minimum of 30 credits of course work with a written comprehensive applied management project.
+A non-thesis plan is available that requires also requires a minimum of 30 credits of course work with a 3 credit written comprehensive applied management project.
 Both plans require a final oral examination.
 Students will take 3 credits of statistics and 3 credits of research methodology at the graduate level.
-Students without work experience in HRTM will complete a paid internship in their area of specialization.
+Students with limited work experience in HRTM should complete a paid internship in their area of specialization.
 Prior to the completion of 12 credits, the student will form a program advisory committee and determine the appropriate courses for the degree work.

-There are a limited number of graduate teaching assistant positions available for HRTM emphasis students.
+There are a limited number of graduate teaching assistant positions available for HRTM concentration students.

 Please see the HRTM website at https://hrtm.nmsu.edu/ for information about all of the School of Hotel, Restaurant and Tourism Management's programs.